 (a) Title.

-(1) All rights, title, and interest in and to any Base Program provided by the Contractor to the State will remain perpetually with the Contractor, except as otherwise expressly provided in this Contract.
+(1) All rights, title, and interest in and to any Contractor Technology (including the Licensed Programs and the Base Program) provided by the Contractor to the State under this Contract will remain perpetually with the Contractor, except as otherwise expressly provided in this Contract.

 (2) All rights, title, and interest in and to the Work Product vests in PEBA as set forth herein.
 Contractor will thereafter have no right, title or interest in any Work Product and will be delivered to PEBA or otherwise disposed of by Contractor only as directed by PEBA.
-All Work Product will be considered PEBA Confidential Information.
-As herein used, title includes providing to PEBA all intellectual elements of the Work Product including, but not limited to, developmental work product, notes, object and source codes, documentation, and any other items which would aid PEBA in understanding, using, maintaining, and enhancing said Work Product.
-Except for the Contractor Technology that may be included, incorporated or embedded in or integrated into the Work Product, PEBA will own, and Contractor hereby irrevocably and perpetually assigns, transfers and conveys to PEBA, all of Contractor’s worldwide rights, title and interests, including all patent rights, copyrights, trademarks, know-how, trade secrets and other intellectual property rights, in and to the following: (a) Work Product (including related documentation necessary to Use and support the Work Product), except to the extent the Parties have otherwise agreed in any Statement of Work that Contractor would own such Work Product; (b) all modifications and Enhancements to, and Derivative Works of, PEBA Systems (including any Work Product that constitute a modification, Enhancement, or Derivative Work of PEBA Systems), whether or not the Parties have agreed in the manner described in the preceding subsection (a); (c) training documentation (whether or not it is a Deliverable) developed by Contractor in connection with the provision of the Services; (d) all reports and manuals, including the Procedures Manual and any training manuals (whether or not any of the foregoing is a Deliverable); and (e) those interfaces, knowledge bases, configuration specifications and hierarchies and organizational schemes for materials that relate to PEBA Systems (whether or not any of the foregoing is a Deliverable).
-Contractor hereby waives any and all of its rights relating to certain “moral rights” that Contractor may have in any Work Product and other rights that Contractor may have in certain resale proceeds of certain of any Work Product that may be deemed to be literary works.
-Contractor will cooperate with PEBA or its designees and execute all documents of assignment, declarations, and other documents which may be prepared by PEBA or its designees, and take other necessary actions as reasonably directed by PEBA or its designees to effect the title transfer to all Work Product or to perfect, protect, or enforce any proprietary rights resulting from or related to this Contract.
-For those Contractor Personnel who create Work Product hereunder, Contractor represents and warrants that it has written agreements with such Contractor Personnel assigning to Contractor ownership of all right, title, and interest (including all patent rights, copyrights, and other intellectual property rights) in all Work Product created in the course of performance the Contractor Personnel’s obligations under the Project.
-PEBA hereby grants Contractor a non-exclusive, non-transferable right to modify, publish, create Derivative Works, copy, distribute, and produce and use the Work Product during the term of this Contract and solely for the purpose of Contractor fulfilling its obligations hereunder and in support of or enhancement of the Licensed Programs for PEBA.
+Except for the Contractor Technology that may be included, incorporated or embedded in or integrated into the Work Product, all Work Product will be considered PEBA Confidential Information.
+As herein used, title includes providing to PEBA all intellectual property rights to the Work Product.
+Except for the Contractor Technology that may be included, incorporated or embedded in or integrated into the Work Product, upon full payment for the applicable Work Product, PEBA will own, and Contractor hereby irrevocably and perpetually assigns, transfers and conveys to PEBA, all of Contractor’s worldwide rights, title and interests, including all patent rights, copyrights, trademarks, know-how, trade secrets and other intellectual property rights, in and to the Work Product (including related documentation necessary to Use and support the Work Product), except to the extent the Parties have otherwise agreed in any Statement of Work that Contractor would own such Work Product.
+Contractor hereby waives any and all of its rights relating to certain “moral rights” that Contractor may have in any Work Product and other rights that Contractor may have in certain resale proceeds of certain of any Work Product that may be deemed to be literary works, in each case excluding any Contractor Technology that may be included, incorporated or embedded in or integrated into the Work Product.
+Contractor will cooperate with PEBA or its designees and execute all documents of assignment, declarations, and other documents which may be prepared by PEBA or its designees, and take other necessary actions as reasonably directed by PEBA or its designees to effect the title transfer to all Work Product as provided under this section or to perfect, protect, or enforce any intellectual property rights resulting from this Contract.
+PEBA hereby grants Contractor a non-exclusive, non-transferable right to modify, publish, create Derivative Works, copy, distribute, and produce and use the Work Product during the term of this Contract and solely for the purpose of Contractor fulfilling its obligations hereunder and in support of or enhancement of the BAS System for PEBA.